wix-incubator/flickr-gallery-exam/README.md

 - If possible, write tests for every new feature you write (tests are written in spec.js files)
 - Think about the product you create, try inovating the user interface, you don't have to create the exact solution as it is in the video, or even the exacts tasks. **be creative, creative is good**.
 - You can view a working example of the gallery [here](https://youtu.be/8rgufa8l0c4)
+- The infinite scroll mechanism should not be imported via NPM.
+You should do it yourself.
+If you want to use `npm` modules for other parts, your choice - just make sure you know how they work under the hood.

 #### Remember: this test is designed to see how you complete tasks that require self learning, not to test your existing knowledge.